RacoWireless/NuGetGallery/README.md

     ```
     Update-Database -StartUpProjectName NuGetGallery
     ```
-If this fails, you are likely to get more useful output by passing -Debug than -Verbose.
+If this fails, you are likely to get more useful output by passing `-Debug` than `-Verbose`.

-6. Change the value of Gallery.ConfirmEmailAddresses to false in Web.Config file under src\NuGetGallery, this is required to upload the packages after registration.
+6. When working with the gallery, e-mail messages are saved to the file system (under `~/App_Data`).
+    * To change this to use an SMTP server, edit `src\NuGetGallery\Web.Config` and add a `Gallery.SmtpUri` setting.
+Its value should be an SMTP connection string, for example `smtp://user:password@smtpservername:25`.
+    * To turn off e-mail confirmations, edit `src\NuGetGallery\Web.Config` and change the value of `Gallery.ConfirmEmailAddresses` to `false`.

 7. Ensure the 'NuGetGallery' project (under the Frontend folder) is set to the Startup Project